harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

-The `main.tf` should now look like this:
+Your local `main.tf` should now look like this:

 ```hcl
 provider "azurerm" {